-15TH day of JUNE Dated this 2012 MATT MACHADO, DIRECTOR, PE Stanislaus County Department of Public Works
+10TH Dated this day of JUL 2014 No. 59 MATT MACHADO, DIRECTOR, PE Stanislaus County Department of Public Works

-COUNTY SERVICE AREA NO. 25 ANNUAL ENGINEER'S REPORT FISCAL YEAR 2012-2013
+COUNTY SERVICE AREA NO. 25 ANNUAL ENGINEER'S REPORT FISCAL YEAR 2014-2015

 County Service Area No. 25 (CSA 25) - Suncrest II Subdivision - was established in November of 2006 to provide extended maintenance services for the storm drain system, landscaping at the storm drain basin, and landscaping at the adjacent lot located west of the basin within the Suncrest II Subdivision.